Enjoy our modern designs

 "Willie never missed," recalls Billiards Digest historian Mike Shamos.
 "He approached the game like a Swiss watchmaker approaches a timepiece.
 Every movement had purpose."

-"Fats understood something the others didn't," says pool historian R.A.
+"Fats understood something the others didn't," says historian R.A.
 Dyer.
 "Pool isn't just about making balls.
 It's about making people believe in magic."

 The Fierce Competitors